 Healthy brakes are integral for the safety of passengers and bystanders alike.
 To ensure that they remain in good condition, we will look at seven signs that you need to watch out regarding brake pads.

 One of the earliest signs of brake malfunction is a blinking brake warning light.
 Usually, in most modern cars, there are two brake warning lights.

 One of them indicates a mechanical failure, while the other suggests a problem with the anti-lock brakes (ABS) system.
 While one can use the car without the ABS, it is best to have it in working order as it is a useful safety feature.

 If the brake warning lights come on, our immediate response should be to take the car for an inspection.

 In most cases, it comes on when the brake fluid is low.
 It can occur due to several reasons.
 One of them is that the brake pads are worn out.

 This is because brakes consume more oil to displace worn-out brake pads towards the brake disc.

-A more severe scenario is a brake fluid leak which can be observed by the puddle of oil beneath the car.
+A more severe scenario is a brake fluid leak observed by the puddle of oil beneath the car.
 In that case, the vehicle must not be driven, and a mechanic should be called to inspect the car.
 So, you may know now when & how to Check Brake Pads.

 Another early sign of brake failure is the inadequate response from the brakes.
-If after applying brakes you notice that the car is taking longer to stop or does not come to a dead stop in case of emergency brakes, then there is a definite cause of concern.
+If after applying brakes, you notice that the car is taking longer to stop or does not come to a dead stop in case of emergency brakes, then there is a definite cause of concern.

 Again this can be caused due to multiple factors.
 Usually, it is caused by a leak in the braking system.
 An air leak in the brake hose or a fluid leak in the reservoir can cause such symptoms.